pirsch-analytics/docs/docs/api-sdks/api.md

 ### Creating a Domain

 This endpoint adds a new domain.
+Only the `hostname`, `subdomain`, and `timezone` are required.
+The other fields are optional and can be changed later using other API endpoints.
+They are just here to set some configuration options when creating the dashboard instead of requiring multiple API requests.

 `POST /api/v1/domain`